Glass Garage Doors

 There are two options that you can consider when seeking a different type of glass garage door.
 Option one is slightly cheaper than a full-view glass garage door: a standard steel door.
 A steel door with long panel windows in every section can resemble an aluminum glass garage door.
 However, the steel door typically has plastic frames and the space between the glass is larger, so if you’re seeking the smaller frames, this probably isn’t the door for you.
 If you are concerned about the lower energy efficiency of glass garage doors, this door also comes in polystyrene or polyurethane insulation and insulated glass.
 The second option is a frameless glass door.
 The frameless glass garage door—also known as an infinity glass garage door—is a steel garage door with glass on the front with no frames.
 Manufacturers place the glass on top of a flush panel steel door and glue it to the front.
 You can also choose to have windows cut into the steel portion of the door resulting in the ability to look out.
 See pictures for examples.
 However, these doors can cost as much or more than an aluminum glass garage door.

 We consider glass garage doors a modern style garage door.
 They are a design necessity on a wide range of modern homes like mid-century modern, farmhouse modern, and contemporary homes.
+(Learn more about modern garage door trends here!)
 They have been steadily growing in popularity over the past five years.
 Common trends involving glass doors include enclosed patios, porches, pool houses, kitchens, office spaces, restaurants, and basements.
 It can be a little intimidating going through this process, but the end product always looks amazing!
 With brand new roll up glass garage doors on your home or business, you are guaranteed stunning curb appeal.

 Aaron Overhead Doors is a leader in glass garage doors in the Atlanta area, and we even drop ship glass garage doors all over the country.
 Whether you need glass garage doors for interior use or want to upgrade your home, we are the garage door installation company for you.
 If you’re interested in purchasing a glass garage door or just seeking a consultation, we’ll gladly work with you to find the right glass garage door for your home and budget.
 Call or text us at 678-960-3360!